kattlo/kattlo-cli/README.md

 ```

 Notes about `create`:
-- if you want all cluster default values, just suppress them
+- if you want all cluster default values for `partitions`, `replicationFactor`
+and `config`, just suppress them

 To __patch__ a topic: